Le Chiffre breaks Bond's balls in Casino Royale

 After Daniel Craig rose victoriously from the Barbadian sea in Casino Royale in a pair of blue trunks, with pumping pecs and a sculpted six-pack, it set the tone for how people believe any future Bond actor's body should "look".

 James Bond has to keep in reasonable shape due to the nature of his work, but he isn't the type of man who would go to the gym and live off protein shakes.
 Ian Fleming's Bond certainly wasn't.
-To keep build and maintain Craig's physique, one would need to be dedicated to the gym most days, make lean meats a staple fixture of one's diet, and avoid alcohol, carbs, and rich foods.
+To build and maintain Craig's physique, one must be dedicated to the gym most days, make lean meats a staple fixture of one's diet, and avoid alcohol, carbs, and rich foods.
 Bond loves his booze, food, and cigarettes (but the argument on if Bond should smoke in films is for another time — I say yes).

 None of the previous five Bond actors had a physique like Craig's — certainly not Sean in Diamonds Are Forever or Roger.
-Can you imagine the response you would've got from Connery's Bond had you suggested going to the gym?
+Can you imagine the response you would've gotten from Connery's Bond had you suggested going to the gym?
 Something like "Pissch off", I should imagine.